russell-parrott/reet/README.md

 # REET - the Structural Governance Standard for AI

-This repository is the authoritative public record of REET - the Structural Governance Standard for AI — a complete, verifiable oversight framework built on the Q1–Q15 verification set, including structural questions, pass/fail criteria, and evidence formats.
+This repository is the authoritative public record of REET — the Structural Governance Standard for AI.

+REET is a complete, verifiable oversight framework built on the Q1–Q15 verification set.
+It includes structural questions, pass/fail criteria, and evidence requirements.

-The Standard formally defines AI governance as a discipline in its own right.
-It treats compliance not as a statement of intent, but as an engineered system condition that can be independently verified in operation.
+The Standard defines AI governance as a discipline in its own right.
+Compliance is treated not as a declaration of intent but as a system condition that can be independently verified in operation.

-It integrates a universal breach taxonomy, operational countermeasures, structural verification methods, and dynamic safeguards to ensure governance remains enforceable over time.
+It establishes a universal breach taxonomy, operational countermeasures, structural verification methods, and dynamic safeguards to ensure that governance remains enforceable over time.

-The Standard defines and sets the conditions under which trust in AI systems can be established, preserved, and demonstrably proven.
+The Standard sets the conditions under which trust in AI systems can be established, preserved, and proven.

 ## Components